-Shepard Freshman Resource Center: Parent Articles
+Shepard Academic Resource Center: Parent Articles

-March Article 2 – Preparation for the Summer
+March/April Article – Preparation for the Summer

 It’s hard to believe, but we’re truly mere weeks away from the end of your son or daughter’s freshman year.
 And though they may have just returned to campus from spring break, there are only seven short weeks between the end of spring break and the beginning of summer vacation.
 So the following are some tips and opportunities available to your son or daughter this summer.